shieldworks/aegis-web/docs/index.md

 [vimeo]: https://vimeo.com/showcase/10074951

+**Aegis** offers a *centralized* and *secure* secrets store for your clusters.

+## Terminology: A Tale of Two Secrets

+There are two kinds of “*secret*”s mentioned throughout this documentation:

+* Secrets that are stored in **Aegis Safe**: When discussing these, they will be used like a regular word “secret” or, emphasized “**secret**”; however, you will never see them in `monotype text`.
+* The other kind of secret is Kubernetes `Secret` objects.
+Those types will be explicitly mentioned as “Kubernetes `Secret`s” in the documentation.

+We hope this will clarify any confusion going forward.

-## Wait, Why Not Use Kubernetes `Secret`s?
+## Wait, What’s Wrong With Kubernetes `Secret`s?

+Kubernetes `Secret`s have legitimate use cases; however, the out-of-the-box security provided by Kubernetes `Secret`s might not always meet the stringent security and flexibility demands of modern applications.

-In Kubernetes, secrets can be stored and managed as a resource type called `Secret`.
-By default, Kubernetes can store key-value pairs of sensitive data within a specific namespace in the cluster.
+In the Kubernetes ecosystem, the handling of secrets is facilitated through a specialized resource known as a `Secret`.
+The `Secret` resource allows Kubernetes to manage and store key-value pairs of sensitive data within a designated namespace in the cluster.

-These secrets can be fed into containers as either *environment variables* or files using a Kubernetes *volume*.
-However, the default solution may not be enough to securely manage secrets, as it can be challenging to encrypt the `YAML` files that define the secrets and securely store them.

-With **Aegis**, you don’t have to store secrets in your source code.
+Kubernetes `Secrets` can be widespread across the cluster into various namespaces which makes the management and access control to them tricky.
+In addition, when you update a Kubernetes `Secret` it is hard to make the workloads be aware of the change.
+Moreover, due to namespace isolation, you cannot define a cluster-wide or cross-cluster-federated secrets: You have to tie your secrets to a single namespace, which, at times, can be limiting.

+## The **Aegis** Difference

+Cloud-native secret management can be more secure, centralized, and easy-to-use.
+This is where **Aegis**, comes into play:

+> **Aegis** offers a *secure*, *user-friendly*, *cloud-native* secrets store that’s
+> robust yet *lightweight*, requiring almost zero DevOps skills for installation
+> and maintenance.

 In addition, **Aegis**…